equinor/webviz-subsurface-components/src/lib/components/LeafletMap/README.md

 # 🌍 LeafletMap Component
-The new leafletMap component is a component for layered map data, like tile-data and webgl images.
+The new leafletMap component is a component for layered map data, like tile-data and WebGL images.

 ## 📋 Table of contents
 - [Usage](#usage)